ukrishnas/LPSharp/README.md

 # Networking-WANLP

-WANLP is a repository of [linear programming](https://en.wikipedia.org/wiki/Linear_programming) (LP) solvers and LPSharp, a C# interactive test bench for these solvers.
+LPSharp is a repository of [linear programming](https://en.wikipedia.org/wiki/Linear_programming) (LP) solvers and LPSharp, a C# interactive test bench for these solvers.
 The supported solvers
 are: